tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Custom Nginx maximum open files setting

-Nginx workers are limited by the system with regard to the maximum open file descriptors "worker process".
+Nginx workers are limited by the system with regard to the maximum open file descriptors.

 If you want to change the limit you can use the environment variable `NGINX_WORKER_OPEN_FILES`, e.g.: